"Vertical Limit" (2000) Movie Review

 Ice, Ice, Baby!

-O'Donnell and Tunney portray Peter and Annie Garrett, a brother-n-sister pair of extreme mountain climbers.
+O'Donnell and Tunney portray Peter and Annie Garrett, a pair of sibling mountain climbers.
 In the film's opening scene, they're scaling a massive rock formation in the American Southwest with their legendary-climber father Royce (Stuart Wilson).
-Within moments, something goes horribly wrong and soon all three are hanging precariously from a single rope above a massive chasm.
-Predictably, Dad does the noble-but-stupid thing and orders Peter to cut him loose, saying that there's no reason for all three of them to die.
+Within moments, something goes horribly wrong and all three are hanging precariously from a single rope above a massive chasm.
+Dad does the noble-but-stupid thing and orders Peter to cut him loose, saying that there's no reason for all three of them to die.
 Peter tearfully does the deed, thereby saving himself and Annie.
-When we rejoin the Garrett siblings three years later, Annie has gone on to become a world famous climbing guide (she's even featured on the cover of Sports Illustrated) but Peter has given up climbing and is now a photographer for National Geographic.
-We get the feeling that Peter and Annie haven't spoken much since the tragedy, nor has Annie forgiven Peter for cutting the rope on that fateful day.
+When we rejoin the Garrett siblings three years later, Annie has gone on to become a world famous climbing guide but Peter has given up the sport and is now a photographer for National Geographic.
+Peter and Annie haven't spoken much since the tragedy, as Annie has not forgiven Peter for cutting the rope on that fateful day.

-As luck would have it, Peter happens to be in Pakistan photographing snow leopards when he gets word that Annie is also in the area (what are the odds?).
+Peter happens to be in Pakistan photographing snow leopards when he gets word that Annie is also in the area.
 She's part of a team led by a Richard Branson-type millionaire adventurer named Elliott Vaughn (Paxton), who's preparing to tackle the infamous killer mountain "K2" as a publicity stunt to promote his new airline venture.
-Peter visits K2's base camp and after a polite-but-tense reunion with Annie, meets the rest of the diverse group of eccentrics who hang out in the "tent city" at the foot of the mountain, including Cyril and Malcolm (Steve Le Marquand and Ben Mendelsohn), a pair of dim-witted, Australian party animal brothers; Montgomery Wick (Scott Glenn), a grizzled old climber who lost his wife on a previous expedition "up there;" and the lovely Monique (Isabella Scorupco), who is tired of life in the high altitudes and would like nothing better than to get the hell off of the mountain and back to the "real world."
-After a cocktail party and a rah-rah speech from Paxton, the Vaughn team starts up the mountain and naturally it doesn't take long before disaster strikes.
-The team falls through packed ice into a crevice in the mountainside, which is then promptly covered by an avalanche (ouch!) leaving only three survivors - Vaughn, Annie, and badly-injured fellow guide Tom (Nicholas Lea) - trapped in a small cavern.
-When word of the accident gets back to base camp, the authorities estimate that they've only got 36 hours before the weather turns bad and the Vaughn party become human Popsicles.
+Peter visits K2's base camp and after a polite-but-tense reunion with Annie, meets the rest of the diverse group of eccentrics who hang out in the "tent city" at the foot of the mountain, including Cyril and Malcolm (Steve Le Marquand and Ben Mendelsohn), a pair of dim-witted, Australian party animal brothers; Montgomery Wick (Scott Glenn), a grizzled old climber who lost his wife on a previous expedition "up there;" and the lovely Monique (Isabella Scorupco), who is tired of life in the high altitudes and would like nothing better than to get back to the "real world."
+After a cocktail party and a rah-rah speech from Paxton, the Vaughn team starts up the mountain and naturally it doesn't take long before disaster strikes, as the team falls through packed ice into a mountainside crevice, which is then promptly covered by an avalanche (ouch!) leaving only three survivors - Vaughn, Annie, and badly-injured fellow guide Tom (Nicholas Lea).
+When word of the accident gets back to base camp, authorities estimate that they've only got 36 hours before the weather turns bad and the Vaughn party become human Popsicles.
 It doesn't take a genius to guess who's going to mount up for the risky-as-hell rescue mission, or to predict that all of the quirky, Misfit Toys characters from base camp will gladly volunteer to put their lives on the line and aid Peter on his suicidal trip up the mountain.
-(Of course, a half-million dollar reward promised to anyone who makes it back alive probably helps.)

 As our intrepid rescuers truck along, several of them suffer unfortunate avalanche and/or nitroglycerin-related (KABOOM!) mishaps, so Peter, Wick, and Monique are the only ones who make it to the trapped climbers.
 While the rescue effort proceeds, the weather quickly turns to crap.
 Wind howls, snow pours down, hunks of ice crash everywhere, and soon Peter, Annie, Vaughn, and Wick all find themselves hanging by a single rope above a bottomless abyss, just like in the opening scene of the film.
 Will Wick do the noble-but-stupid thing just like Peter's Dad and cut the rope (complete with a serene, knowing "It's okay, kid" nod to Peter whilst Vaughn screams "NOOOOOOOOO!"), sending himself and the evil Vaughn to an icy grave just so Annie, Peter, and Monique can survive to tell the tale?
 Will Peter and Monique share a tender kiss?
 Will there be an emotional scene at Annie's hospital bedside where Annie tells Peter "Dad would be proud of you?"
 If you know the answers to these questions...you could've written this movie!!